More Funny Business

 AS HE WAS SAYING…

 The new Sherry-Netherland apartment hotel near Central Park was exactly the sort of architecture Corbusier detested.
-The New Yorker editors in “The Talk of the Town,” however, seemed impressed with its elegant appointments…
+“The Talk of the Town,” however, seemed impressed with its elegant appointments…

 penthouse-35k